 The Beatle rises slowly from the surface of Mars in the same way that a soap bubble quietly and effortlessly drifts up and into the wind.
-After several more flight tests, and the successful completion of Brett’s genetic redesigns, the colonists have decided in a global referendum that it was time to get the most important mission in their brief history in motion.
+After two more flight tests, and the successful completion of Brett’s genetic redesigns, the colonists decided in a global referendum that it was time to get the most important mission in their brief history off the ground.

 On the other side of the red door, there is a small kitchen and beyond that is a dormitory cabin of beds containing another twenty-five crew members, mostly technical workers who volunteered for the mission and who were selected based on an expertise they have in either Computer Science, Climatology, Botany or Genetics.
 Many of them are also members of Reverend Carrie’s congregation.

 They will be put to work rolling out the fungi seed-mats of Brett’s design over millions of square miles which will immediately begin terra-forming the Earth.
-Currently, to save life-support resources, they are all in hibernation.
+Currently, to save life-support resources, these crew members are all in hibernation.

-They’ve managed to slap together the Beatle’s sister ship, the ‘Tolkien’, now in final preparations for take-off and will follow behind by one day.
+The colonists have also managed to complete the Beatle’s sister ship, the ‘Tolkien’, now in final preparations for take-off and will follow behind by one day.
 Their third ship, the ‘Sitting Bull’, and newest member of the SpaceX Force will be completed and launched, if all goes well in about thirty sols and will contain the final knock-out ‘bombing’ of the Hightower Strain fungi-seed mats.

 In the last few months, they’ve tried to think of everything that could go wrong or might not work as planned.
 They have employed my clone, Chloe to run scenarios of any and all adverse contingencies they had time to consider.
 They know that they will never get another chance to save life forms that the Earth has created over the last four and a half billion years.
 They also know that if their own colony is to survive for the long term, they must eventually introduce and support roughly the same number and variety of species to maintain a viable and stable ecology on Mars.

-Short of other solutions, this is why they have to leave much of their decision-making to K-9.
+Short of other solutions, this is why they have to leave much of their decision making to me, K-9.

-“OK, so I have a consensus that everything is working nominally and we’re all agreed it’s a ‘Go’?”
+“OK, so I have a consensus that everything is working nominally and we’re all agreed it’s a ‘Go’ for Earth?”
 Captain Littleton asks.